Ready, steady, search

-Task: Use the UCAS website to identify how many English and Scottish providers run honours degrees with ‘Arboriculture’ in the title.
+Task: Use the UCAS website to identify how many English and Scottish providers run degrees with ‘Arboriculture’ in the title.
 Which Scottish providers offer honours degree courses with ‘Forest’ or ‘Forestry’ in the title?

 C. Heard it through the grapevine

 Student C has gained some experience grape picking for three months in the South of France during a gap year.
 Although hampered by rudimentary French, she also gained an insight into the process of making wine and this has ignited a real interest in taking things further by gaining a professional qualification.